-SECTION 1: PROGRAMME ACCREDITATION PROCESS
+SECTION 1: PROGRAMME RE-ACCREDITATION PROCESS

-Accreditation is facilitated through the IBMS Education Office and all communication should be addressed to education@ibms.org unless otherwise specified.
+Re-accreditation is facilitated through the IBMS Education Office and all communication should be addressed to education@ibms.org unless otherwise specified.

-Accreditation will be conducted following electronic submission of all required documentation.
-This documentation will be reviewed by an IBMS panel (including the IBMS Education Lead, an academic representative and an HCPC-registered professional representative), followed by an on-site visit, for meetings with senior leaders (e.g. Head of School, Dean of the Faculty and / or quality managers or the senior leadership team of the university), the programme delivery team, students (from the most similar programme) and employers.
+Re-accreditation will be conducted following electronic submission of all required documentation.
+This documentation will be reviewed by an IBMS panel (including the IBMS Education Lead, an academic representative and an HCPC-registered professional representative), followed by an on-site or online visit, for meetings with the programme delivery team, students from programme(s) and employers.

-The IBMS panel members will scrutinise the accreditation documentation prior to the visit and identify themes for discussion during the relevant meeting(s).
+The IBMS panel members will scrutinise the re-accreditation documentation prior to the visit and identify themes for discussion during the relevant meeting(s).

-Programmes will be accredited for the next intake of students (usually in September of the year in which the event takes place, or the following September, for a period of five years (five consecutive intakes of students).
+Programmes will be re-accredited for the next intake of students (usually in September of the year in which the event takes place, or the following September, for a period of five years (five consecutive intakes of students).
 Accreditation and re-accreditation are not awarded retrospectively.

-Formal certification of IBMS accredited status will only be confirmed when all conditions set by the panel during the visit have been appropriately addressed by the education provider and ratified by the IBMS Education and Professional Standards Committee.
+Formal certification of IBMS Accredited status will only be confirmed when all conditions set by the panel during the visit have been appropriately addressed by the education provider and ratified by the IBMS Education and Professional Standards Committee.

-Programme teams should ensure that the timing of their accreditation event will enable these processes to be completed before the relevant intake of students commence their studies; the usual timeframe from initial application to ratification of IBMS accredited status is six months, but this is dependent upon panel availability and education providers are urged to liaise with the IBMS to agree dates.
+Programme teams should ensure that the timing of their re-accreditation event will enable these processes to be completed before the relevant intake of students commence their studies; the usual timeframe from initial application to ratification of IBMS Accredited status is six months, but this is dependent upon panel availability and education providers are urged to liaise with the IBMS to agree dates.

-In accordance with Competition and Markets Authority (CMA) guidelines, programme teams from UK education providers should inform students who have applied to the programme and received an offer that the programme is scheduled for an IBMS accreditation event.
+In accordance with Competition and Markets Authority (CMA) guidelines, programme teams from UK education providers should inform students who have applied to the programme and received an offer that the programme is scheduled for an IBMS re-accreditation event.
 Until the proposed programme has been reviewed and any conditions set by the IBMS accreditation panel are met, the academic content, module structure, assessment types and practical class content my change.
 It is therefore vital that applicants are advised as described in the CMA guidance for higher education providers:

-"If you anticipate that there may be changes to the content and delivery of the courses described in this information, including the possible withdrawal of courses, it is important that you make prospective students aware of the likelihood of, and scope for, such changes" https://assets.publishing.service.gov.uk/media/6475b2f95f7bb7000c7fa14a/Consumer la w advice for higher education providers .pdf
+"If you anticipate that there may be changes to the content and delivery of the courses described in this information, including the possible withdrawal of courses, it is important that you make prospective students aware of the likelihood of, and scope for, such changes" https://assets.publishing.service.gov.uk/media/6475b2f95f7bb7000c7fa14a/Consumer lawadvice for higher education providers.pdf

-There are three stages to the accreditation process:
+There are three stages to the re-accreditation process: